quixio/quix-samples/applications/image-processing/webcam-input/README.md

 Clone the repo or download a zip of the source.

-Update the `environment-variables.service.ts` file with your values for these:
+Update the `quix.service.ts` file with your values for these:

  - private workingLocally = false; // set to true if working locally
  - private token: string = ""; // From the Topics page, copy an SDK token from the broker settings